ecosensors/EcoIrrigation/README.md

 MOSFET | Powered by the 3.3V while the MOSFET is triggered (Default and strongly recommended) µC | Powered by the pin of the microcontroller

+Applying a LOW value at RG0 will trigger the MOSFET and power the sensors

 ![alt MOSFET](https://github.com/ecosensors/EcoIrrigation/blob/main/Assets/mosfet.png)

+(RD0 is not solder in the board)

 ## Pinout